Market saturation: Theory of natural limits

 Osenton introduced the theory in his 2004 book, The Death of Demand: Finding Growth in a Saturated Global Economy; it states that every product or service has a natural consumption level that is determined after a number of years of sales- and marketing-investment (usually around 20 to 25 years).
 In effect, a relative universe of regular users is naturally established over time, after which any significant expansion of that universe becomes extraordinarily difficult.
 The point at which these natural limits are reached is known as "innovation saturation".

 Example

 For example, Time Inc. launched the American weekly consumer-magazine Sports Illustrated in 1954 with 400,000 subscribers and the numbers of purchasers grew through the 1960s, 1970s, and 1980s until it reached 3.5 million subscribers in the late 1980s, where it has remained ever since.
 With some estimates of up to 100 million sports-fans in the United States, many at Time Inc. believed that the Sports Illustrated subscription-base could have increased much more.
-However, after many years of investment, the sports weekly reached its natural (and most profitable) consumption-level – where it has remained for more than 20 years.
+However, after many years of investment, the sports weekly reached its natural (and most profitable) consumption-level – where it remained for more than 20 years.